Lamut, Ifugao

+The town is the gateway to Ifugao.
+IFSU Main Campus is located in Nayon and IPSHS is located in Mabato-bato.

 History

 In 1959, the barrios of Lamut, Mabatobato, Lawig, Panopdopan, Magulon, Peiza, Payawan, Nayon, Halog, Pulaan, Dilan, Pangka, Hapid, Bulao, Allupapan, Pugol and Salamagui of the municipal district of Kiangan were separated from the said municipal district and constituted into the municipal district of Lamut.
 It was then composed of 4 barangays, namely: Mabatobato, Payawan, Nayon and Panopdopan.

 The first appointed municipal mayor was Guinid Tuguinay who was later replaced by Alberto Puguon through a formal election held in November 1967, to December 1963.
 From January 1964 to December 1967, the municipal mayor was Alberto Bunoan, Sr. He was succeeded by Angelito Guinid from January 1968 to November 24, 1976, who was in turn succeeded by Gregorio Kitong who was appointed as municipal mayor.
 Kitong served until January 1986.
-When Corazon C. Aquino became the president, she appointed lady lawyer Lynda Bongyo-Chaguile as the O.I.C. mayor of Lamut and continued to serve until 1998.
-Lynda Chaguile was the first woman to serve and be elected as mayor in the municipality of Lamut and in the province.
+When Corazon C. Aquino became president, she appointed lawyer Lynda Bongyo-Chaguile as the O.I.C. mayor of Lamut and continued to serve until 1998.
+Chaguile was the first woman to serve as mayor in Lamut and in the province.

 Geography

+Lamut is situated 25.63 km from the provincial capital Lagawe, and 320.61 km from the country's capital city of Manila.

 Barangays

 Lamut is politically subdivided into 18 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.